Infinitumcraftreal/Kryptadium-ModLegacy/README.md

 # Kryptadium-Mod

+# Version 0.0.4 Beta Or + Need GeckoLib In Order To Work!

+(Updates to Kryptadium are coming very soon, Personal issues delayed the development of the mod)

+# Warning: Optifine is not working well with forge 1.18.2 and could result to the game crashing!
+(Optifine 1.19.2 do work)

 The Kryptadium Mod adds for the moment only one ore, a new ore called kryptonite, it adds lots of items and some food you can get.